-Play "blitz chess" like a real hacker, with this modern-retro Arduino-compatible Game Clock!Designed by Omzlo, Ships from Greece
+Play "blitz chess" like a real hacker, with this modern-retro Arduino-compatible Game Clock!Designed by Omzlo in Greece

 If you play any game that requires accurate timekeeping, you will love the Game Clock.
 Designed with high quality snap action switches and a high-precision real-time clock, the Game Clock will react to your touch within milliseconds.
 While similar devices typically come in a boring beige enclosure, the Game Clock is proudly exposing its internal circuitry and deep black PCB in a fully transparent 3mm acrylic laser-cut enclosure.
 It is primarily designed for chess games that are played in constrained times but offers plenty of configurability.
 The device can be powered by 2 AA batteries or a USB cable, so you can take it anywhere.